Psychosocial hazards - what are my obligations?

 These new regulations recognise that hazards that pose a risk to psychological health and safety (psychosocial hazards) are just as harmful to workers as physical hazards are.
 They will also provide clearer guidance to employers on their obligations to better protect workers from mental illness and injury.

-What will the new regulations mean for you?
+What do the regulations mean for you?

 As an employer you will be required to manage psychosocial hazards in your workplace, the same as you currently must do for physical hazards.